 There are countless stories of the liberator archetype throughout history.
 Look for the prominent revolutionaries turned world leaders that set an entire population free from oppression.

 Primary models of the liberator archetype are Nelson Mandela, Malala Yousafzai, and Ghandi.
-Hundreds of years ago in the United States, numerous liberators were at work freeing African Americans from slavery, President Lincoln being one of the most well known among them.
+Hundreds of years ago in the United States, numerous liberators were at work to abolish slavery.
 More recently, Martin Luther King Jr. marched for freedom from the oppression of segregation.

 You don’t have to be literally locked in a jail cell to know the power of the liberator.
 There are fears and conditioning that keep you from living your full potential.
 This can be the most disheartening phase because you may think you’re failing before you even begin.
 If the masters have taught you anything, know you need to keep going.
 As Mandela’s autobiography is titled, it is a “Long Walk to Freedom.”

-The key piece to pay attention to at this stage is the means of the revolution.
-If the focus is on controlling the outside world and using force, you are in the shadow state of the liberator archetype if you focus on using force to overthrow the oppressors.
+During the revolution, you are in the shadow of the liberator archetype if you focus on using force to overthrow the oppressors.
 The shadow liberator loathes the people in power and uses vengeance and hate to rally support.
 If you are acting out of anger, you risk becoming what you abhor.
 Violence, terror, and victimization are tools the shadow liberator uses under the guise of liberation.

 Liberator as Government Leader

-Here the liberator now moves into office to instate a new world order.
+When the revolution is successful, the liberator moves into office to instate a new world order.
 Some of the greatest liberators have made great leaders, but many liberators turn into tyrants.

-A contemporary to Nelson Mandela, Robert Mugabe fought against apartheid.
+A contemporary to Nelson Mandela, Robert Mugabe also fought against apartheid.
 Both men succeeded, but here their paths diverge.
 Mandela lead the new South African government for one 5-year term and resigned as promised.
 The next South African president was chosen via a free and fair election.
-Mugabe held on to power for over twenty-five years, and he became known for acts of genocide, political corruption, and denigration of civil liberties.
+Mugabe held on to power for over twenty-five years, and he became known for acts of brutality, political corruption, and denigration of civil liberties.

 Establishing a new ruling body is a challenging time for the liberator because he knows how to shake systems up, not establish them.
-He may not know what to do with the position.
 However, he knows that his leadership as a symbol of freedom is necessary for a time to convince the people that true change has come.

-This stage of the liberator archetype is the most critical, for the actions here will determine whether the cycle of oppression will begin over again.
+This stage of the liberator archetype is the most critical, for the actions here will determine whether the cycle of oppression will begin over again or be broken.

 The Liberator and You

 The enlightened liberator archetype values free will above all else.
 She honors the choices of others.
 The liberator in the light helps people see truth at their own pace, stretching their comfort zones with grace.
 She treats her former oppressors with the same compassion as those who suffered beside her.
-She endeavors to be an example of virtuousness and generosity in her vision of a free society.
+She endeavors to be an example of virtuousness and generosity in her vision of an equal and free society.

 As for you, remember not to replace the old fears and demands you made on yourself with new ones.
 Work to keep faith in the ideals you’ve fought so hard to embrace.
-Live your life by values and not rules.
+Live your life by a living ethos instead of rigid rules.
 Be more than tolerant.
 Be compassionate towards all sides of yourself, even the cruel ones.
 And, help others on the road to both outer and inner freedom.

 “To be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.” – Nelson Mandela